Based on a story by Tom Baker and Ian Marter.

 Several more metal, clawed hands came bursting out of the field all around the Doctor, Elena and the girl.

-The foursome quickly bolted into the TARDIS, slamming the doors shut before the Scarecrow’s could follow.
+The foursome then bolted into the TARDIS, slamming the doors shut before the Scarecrow’s could follow.

 The monsters clawed furiously on the door screaming at the Doctor to let them in.